ligato/vpp-agent/docs/tutorials/05_kv-scheduler.md

 For simplicity, this tutorial does not use ETCD or any other northbound kv store.
 Instead, NB events are created programmatically in the example, using the KV Scheduler API.

-The vpp-agent uses the VPP binary API calls.
-Each VPP binary API call is designed to create a configuration item in VPP or to add or modify one or more configuration parameters.
+The vpp-agent uses VPP binary API calls to configure the VPP.
+Each VPP binary API call is designed to create a configuration item in the VPP or to add or modify one or more configuration parameters.
 In practice, these actions can be dependent on each other.
-For example, an IP address can be assigned to an interface only if the interface is already present in VPP.
-Another example is an L2 FIB entry, which can be added only if the required interface and bridge domain exist and the interface is also assigned to the bridge domain, creating a complex dependency tree.
+For example, an IP address can be assigned to an interface only if the interface is already present in the VPP.
+Another example is an L2 FIB entry, which can be added only if the required interface and a bridge domain exist and the interface is also assigned to the bridge domain, creating a complex dependency tree.
 In general, it is true that:

 1. To configure a proto-modelled data item coming from the northbound, usually more than one binary API call is required